paibyun9/EGA-V9/README.md

 Refund Request
   → AI Agent
   → [ EGA V9 Runtime Governance ]
+       │
-       ├─ Valid workflow   → Refund API (PASS + evidence)
+       ├─ Valid workflow
+       │     → Refund API
+       │     → PASS + evidence
+       │
+       └─ Policy / integrity violation detected
+             → BLOCK
-       └─ Invalid workflow → Containment (BLOCK + evidence)
+             → Containment + evidence
 ```

+The difference is the execution boundary.

-EGA V9 sits at the governed execution boundary before the tool call.
+EGA V9 checks the configured governance conditions before the protected tool call.

+If the workflow is valid, execution proceeds.

-If a configured policy or integrity violation is detected on the current governed request, EGA V9 applies fail-closed containment and prevents that governed execution path from reaching the Refund API.
+If a policy or integrity violation is detected, the governed execution path fails closed before reaching the protected API and the decision is recorded as deterministic governance evidence.

 **Example Containment Evidence (Simplified)**